ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 protocol and path, Avoid for properties avoided during selection, and Ignore for all other properties.

-An implementation of this interface must provide sensible defaults for Selection Properties.
-The defaults given for each property below represent a configuration that can be implemented over TCP.
-An alternate set of default Protocol Selection Properties would represent a configuration that can be implemented over UDP.
+An implementation of this interface SHOULD use the defaults given for each property below.
+These values represent a configuration that can be implemented over TCP.
+If TCP is not supported or another default protocol is preferred, the implementation MUST specify an alternate set of default Protocol Selection Properties that represents a configuration that can be implemented over the preferred protocol, such as UDP.

 ### Reliable Data Transfer (Connection) {#prop-reliable}